DistributedWeb/ddrive-http/readme.md

 ## API

-DDrive works with many archives/feeds or a single archive.
+dDrive works with many archives/feeds or a single archive.

 #### Options